 Nicknamed Waibiza for our quick cousinly vacay, we drove ten minutes to our bach.
 Now I must stop right here.
 When I say bach, I do not mean like the one my grandparents had at Te Awanga on quite possibly the roughest beach in Hawkes Bay.
 When I was a kid the sand was long and wide.
 Today the bach is hanging there by the skin of its piles having been smashed by waves several times over the ensuing decades.
 There is no longer any sand and it’s only a matter of time before the current owners (who bought it for $1000) will abandon it.

-Turn right out of the gate and in two minutes you’re wandering down the path to Little Oneroa Beach.
-This tiny bay has a children’s playground, a dairy and the owner makes a fine flat white.
+Little Oneroa Beach is a tiny bay has a children’s playground, a dairy and the owner makes a fine flat white.
 Next to them is a fish and chip shop – which does a mean wonton!
 Then on the beach front each night a mobile pizza oven pulls up to make delicious kebabs and pizzas to eat right there or take back home.